Study in Denmark: FIG Foundation PhD Scholarships 2020 for Developing Countries

 - A list of research funding obtained over the past 5 years, indicating which grants are peer reviewed or not.

 - A description of research compliance, the research account and activity auditing structures and processes in their institution.
 For example, if a scientist spends money inappropriately, are there structures in place to refund the granting agency?
+Provide the names and web addresses of the administration departments and official organisation descriptions dealing with research compliance.

 - A budget indicating how the funds will be spent and a one page justification of the budget.
 Note that as a general rule, equipment will not be funded.
 Travel to FIG Conferences to present results and tuition fees may be included in the budget.
 Per diems for field work will not be funded, but reasonable actual costs of field work are refundable.